 The project and proposed mitigation site are located within the Cahokia-Joachim watershed (HUC 07140101).
-The proposed mitigation site is on-site mitigation located within the levee protected area near reaches 1 and 2.
-The site is a parcel of about 100 acres directly adjacent to the forested wetland being impacted in reach 2.
+The proposed mitigation site would be located adjacent to existing conservation lands to create the greatest ecological benefit.
 There are currently no mitigation banks available within this watershed.
 However, there could be mitigation banks available once construction for the project begins.